JedsadaSrijunpoe/JedsadaSrijunpoe.github.io/blogs/arduino-led.md

 <h1>Arduino Programming Problems LED changing patterns</h1>

+# Problems 1)
+- Write Arduino C/C++ programs that implement the following LED changing patterns (A, B, C, D).
+- Use the Wokwi Simulator first to test your code and then verify the correctness using real hardware.

-<h2>LED changing pattern: A</h2>
+## LED changing pattern: A
-Step 1.
+- Step 1.
 Initially, only one LED (at index=0) is ON, and the rest of the LEDs are OFF.
-Step 2.
+- Step 2.
 The position of the ON LED should be moved to the next in a circular manner in a fixed time interval and then repeat Step 2.

 ```c++
 #if defined(ESP32)